Universality of the Berezinskii-Kosterlitz-Thouless type of phase transition in the dipolar XY-model: Numerics

 The software was first used to check the assumptions leading to Eq.\,\eqref{eq: Simplified VAP interaction}.
-First we consider the case of zero temperature, $T=0$, and checked the additivity rule \eqref{eq: Simplified VAP interaction} numerically by using the imaginary time relaxation method, which is capable to find local minima of the free energy functional on a configuration space of 2D vectors $\bm{s}_{\alpha}$ taken in nodes of a dense square lattice.
-Following \cite{belavin1975metastable}, the initial approximation was specified by the complex-valued skyrmion type expression $s_0(z)=2W/\left(1+\left|W\right|^{2}\right)$, with $\: W=\prod_{j=1}^{2N}\left(z-z_{j}\right)^{q_{j}},$ and $z=x+iy,$ $z_{j}=x_{j}+iy_{j}$.
+First we consider the case of zero temperature, $T=0$, and checked the additivity rule expressed in (3) numerically by using an imaginary time relaxation method, which is capable to find local minima of the free energy functional on a configuration space of 2D vectors $\bm{s}_{\alpha}$ taken in nodes of a dense square lattice.
+Following \cite{belavin1975metastable}, the initial approximation was specified by the complex-valued skyrmion type expression $s_{0}(z)=2W/\left(1+\left|W\right|^{2}\right)$, with $\: W=\prod_{j=1}^{2N}\left(z-z_{j}\right)^{q_{j}},$ and $z=x+iy,$ $z_{j}=x_{j}+iy_{j}$.
 For a gas of pairs the total charge vanishes, $\sum_{j}q_{j}=0$.
 Therefore, $W\rightarrow1$ at $z\rightarrow\infty$, which agrees with the physical boundary condition $\boldsymbol{s}\rightarrow\left(1,0\right)$ at $r\rightarrow\infty$.
-At the first stage of imaginary time propagation the cores of the VAPs begin very slowly to approach which, finally, leads to their annihilation.
-Due to this mutual attraction, the VAP therefore is not a real local minimum.
+At the first stage of imaginary time propagation the cores of the vortex-antivortex pairs begin very slowly to approach which, finally, leads to their annihilation.
+Due to this mutual attraction, the vortex-antivortex pair therefore is not a real local minimum.
 Any initial configuration inevitably transfers at $T=0$ to the absolute ground state $\boldsymbol{s}\rightarrow\left(1,0\right)$.
-To stabilize VAPs, ``pinning'' of vortices was used by adding to the free energy a term $G_{{\rm pin}}=\sum_{j}G_{j},\: G_{j}=\int dfV_{j}\left(\bm{r}\right)\left[\bm{s}\left(\bm{r}\right)-\bm{s}_{0}\left(\bm{r}\right)\right]^{2}$, where $V_{j}\left(\bm{r}\right)=V_{0}\exp\left[-\left(\bm{r}-\bm{r}_{j}\right)^{2}/a^{2}\right]$, $a\sim1$.
-We investigated multiple configurations with different numbers of VAPs using the expression (\ref{eq: Simplified VAP interaction}), and reproduced numerically the total energy within a small error, less than $\sim5\%$ (examples of typical distributions are presented in Fig.\,\ref{fig: Comparison for small in the center-1}).
-The string tension constant $K_{0}$ was calculated by analyzing the forces, acting on vortices in a VAP by calculating averages of the derivatives of the pinning potential with respect to the positions of the vortices.
-The accuracy we were able to achieve is limited by the perturbations introduced by the pinning potential, and is sufficient to prove the reliability of the additivity rule Eq.\,\eqref{eq: Simplified VAP interaction}, also cf.\,Fig.\,\ref{fig: Comparison for small in the center-1}.
+To stabilize vortex-antivortex pairs, {}``pinning'' of vortices was used by adding to the free energy a term $G_{{\rm pin}}=\sum_{j}G_{j},\: G_{j}=\int dfV_{j}\left(\bm{r}\right)\left[\bm{s}\left(\bm{r}\right)-\bm{s}_{0}\left(\bm{r}\right)\right]^{2}$, where $V_{j}\left(\bm{r}\right)=V_{0}\exp\left[-\left(\bm{r}-\bm{r}_{j}\right)^{2}/a^{2}\right]$, $a\sim1$.
+We investigated multiple configurations with different numbers of vortex-antivortex pairs using the expression in Eq.\,\eqref{eq: Simplified VAP interaction}, and reproduced numerically the total energy within a small error, less than $\sim5\%$ (examples of typical distributions are presented in Fig.\,\ref{fig: Comparison for small in the center-1}).
+The string tension constant $K_{0}$ was calculated by analyzing the mutual forces which prevail in a vortex-antivortex pair by calculating averages of the derivatives of the pinning potential with respect to the positions of the vortices.
+The accuracy we were able to achieve is limited by the perturbations introduced by the pinning potential, and is sufficient to prove the reliability of the additivity rule \eqref{eq: Simplified VAP interaction}, also cf.\,Fig.\,\ref{fig: Comparison for small in the center-1}.
+We found that at $\Lambda\gtrsim\Lambda_{CR}\simeq0.4$, corresponding to $K_{0}\left(\Lambda_{CR}\right)\approx3.1$, a physical instability of the single vortex-antivortex pair configuration arises: A new small vortex-antivortex pair is spontaneously created in the center of a large vortex-antivortex pair.
+With further increase of $\Lambda$, the {}``parent'' vortices are immersed into a cloud of small polarized vortex-antivortex pairs, i.e. dipoles with zero total topological charge.
+Polarization of vortex-antivortex pairs leads to a net topological charge density (cf. the discussion after \eqref{eq: Polarization vector}) and, hence, to a reduced increase of the line tension $K_{0}$ with $\Lambda$.
+Ultimately, this leads to a saturation effect: $K_{0}\left(\Lambda\right)\approx K_{0}\left(\Lambda_{CR}\right)\approx3.1$ at $\Lambda\gtrsim\Lambda_{CR}$ (see the inset of Fig.\,\ref{fig:Computed-transition-temperature}).
+The spontaneous creation of pairs follows also from the expression (\ref{eq: Simplified VAP interaction}): At $\Lambda>\Lambda_{CR}$ the energy of the large ($R\gg1$) pair decreases with the emergence of a new small pair in the center.
+This occurs at $\Lambda=\Lambda_{CR}$, if we choose $\alpha=K_{0}\left(\Lambda_{CR}\right)/2\pi\approx K_{0}\left(\infty\right)$/$2\pi$.